 Crossings take approximately 22 minutes by catamaran and from 40 minutes by car ferry.
-And we operate three convenient routes and just under 46,000 crossings a year.
+And we operate three convenient routes and over 45,000 crossings a year.
 We are also dedicated to giving excellent customer service and the best facilities on board and at our Terminals.

 As most people who travel to and from the Island do so with us, we are truly a part of Island life.
 We are proud to support IOW communities wherever we can, from sports sponsorship to local regeneration projects.
 And we offer Isle of Wight residents great value Multilink Pass tickets, making travel to the mainland easy and affordable.